Ashley-P/mytui/Documentation.md

     frame_mouse_event() handles the mouse events when the widget is of type FRAME.

-    button_mouse_event() handles the mouse events when the widget is of type BUTTON.
+    button_mouse_event() handles the mouse events when the widget is of type BUTTON, mainly just calls the callback.

     label_mouse_event() handles the mouse events when the widget is of type LABEL.

-    cbox_mouse_event() handles the mouse events when the widget is of type CHECKBOX.
+    cbox_mouse_event() handles the mouse events when the widget is of type CHECKBOX, activates and deactives checkboxes.

-    rbutton_mouse_event() handles the mouse events when the widget is of type RADIOBUTTON.
+    rbutton_mouse_event() handles the mouse events when the widget is of type RADIOBUTTON, activates radiobuttons and deactivates other.

     canvas_mouse_event() handles the mouse events when the widget is of type CANVAS.

-    field_mouse_event() handles the mouse events when the widget is of type FIELD.
+    field_mouse_event() handles the mouse events when the widget is of type FIELD, places the cursor into the field.

-    field_key_event() handles the key events when the focused widget is of type FIELD.
+    field_key_event() handles the key events when the focused widget is of type FIELD, Enters key presses into the field.

     tui_handle_input() handles all the events for the program.
 ---